haruyou27/Labeled-Z-index/README.md

-# BetterZindex
+# Labeled Z index
 Lost track of your Z Index ?
-This plugin allow you to assign name to Z Index just like Physics/Render layer in Godot.
+This plugin allow you to assign name to Z index just like Physics/Render layer in Godot.

 This is an 3.x plugin.
 I will update this plugin if Godot 4 still doesnt have Z Index naming feature.